 It's a delicate balance for governors right now, as they try to show the public evidence that the disruption of social distancing is working, without giving people reason to lower their guard.

-"It's way too early to think that we've hit the peak here," says Chris Murray, at the University of Washington.
+"It's way too early to think that we've hit the peak here," says Chris Murray, a professor at the University of Washington.
 If you're looking for evidence that social distancing is working, he says, you should look for a flattening in the curve in the number of deaths.
 And social distancing simply hasn't been in place long enough in the U.S. to see that.

 You can use the visualization tool to compare the IHME's projections for individual states.
 The size of the waves and severity of shortfalls are a function, in part, of how early each state started to mandate social distancing.
 Murray says the models will be updated with new data every Monday.